Free & Confidential

 - A sonogram is necessary to see how far along you are in your pregnancy.
 There are different abortion procedures & differing prices, depending on how far along you are.

 The information provided on this website is not intended to diagnose any condition or pregnancy and should not take the place of your medical practitioner.
 Consult your physician with any medical questions you might have.
-The information and services are provided with the understanding that Central Texas Life Care is not engaged in rendering legal, medical, counseling or other professional services or advice.
+The information and services are provided with the understanding that TruChoice Pregnancy Resource Center is not engaged in rendering legal, medical, counseling or other professional services or advice.

 To schedule an appointment or if you have further questions about our services please contact us.